AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 !!!
 What's the best choice for AMD users?
 This fork is a lot better for AMD GPU's compared to the original w-okada.
 On the original it requires converting models to onnx models which is annoying, requires more CPU and GPU resources, has a lot more delay and other little inconveniences/bugs.

-Example: AMD RX 6650 XT lowest latency is 298 ms chunk on original w-okada.
-On this fork lowest latency is around 60 - 80 ms chunk
 !!!

 !!!
-Which is better for NVIDIA original w-okada or Deiteris' fork?
+Which is better for NVIDIA users?
-Deiteris' fork is better for NVIDIA users who normally use the prebuilt w-okada version, because this version uses GPU accelerated extra compared to the original which uses CPU.
+This fork is better for NVIDIA users who normally use the prebuilt w-okada version, because this version uses GPU accelerated extra compared to the original which uses CPU.

 For the RTX GPUs the delay performance differences are minimal, but quality performance is better.
 For older cards like GTX or MX, this fork performs better in all aspects.

-Example: NVIDIA RTX 3070 on prebuilt w-okada reaches 170 - 213 ms chunk latency.
-On manually set up environment of w-okada reaches 42 ms chunk latency.
-On this fork it can reach 30 - 38 ms chunk latency, depending on the extra set.
-Keep in mind these are settings tested to the max, without a video game or intense operations running in the background
 !!!

 ***